kristoff-it/kristoff.it/content/blog/note-about-zig-books/index.md

 Before I jump into the meat of the discussion, here are my own personal plans, which are not a big secret (I've mentioned this to a few people at the Zig events I've been to), but that I've never mentioned so publicly: **I'm working on a "intro to Zig / systems programming" book**.
 It's my first time doing this type of work so I don't know precisely how long it will take, which is also the reason why I avoided making any public announcement before now (ie I don't want to be subject to an endless stream of "when is the book going to be ready?" questions).

-For my book I'm most probably going to self-publish using Amazon Kindle Self Publishing or some other similar platform.
+For my book I'm most probably going to self-publish using Amazon Kindle Self Publishing (note: it's a service that will also print physical copies of the book) or some other similar platform.

 Ok, now back to you.